Breast cancer research is a multi-billion dollar industry. It makes up one of the largest research areas for federal funding — nearly

 SHARE Cancer Support

-SHARE is a national nonprofit that supports, educates, and empowers women affected by breast or ovarian cancer, and places a special focus on medically underserved communities.
+SHARE is a national nonprofit that supports, educates, and empowers women affected by breast or ovarian cancer.
+It places a special focus on medically underserved communities.
 Its mission is to create and sustain a supportive community of women affected by breast or ovarian cancer.

 All of SHARE’s services are free of charge and they include support groups, educational tools, and clinical trial assistance.

-With so many options available, it can be challenging to determine which charities are going to make best use of your dollars.
+With so many options available, it might feel overwhelming to figure out which charities are going to make the best use of your money.

-In addition to making sure the organization’s vision and mission are in line with your charitable goals, it’s crucial to make sure you know where your money is going and what percentage actually is used on program expenses.
+In addition to making sure the organization’s vision and mission are in line with your charitable goals, it’s crucial to make sure you know where your money is going and what percentage is actually being used on program expenses.